bt3gl/building_blog/content/linux_intro.md

  Linux XXXXX 3.14.9-200.fc20.x86_64 #1 SMP Thu Jun 26 21:40:51 UTC 2014 x86_64 x86_64 x86_64 GNU/Linux
 ```

-* For instance, we might be interested on **checking whether you are using the latest Kernel**.
+* For instance, we might be interested in **checking whether you are using the latest Kernel**.
 You can do this by checking whether the outputs of the following commands match:

 ```
 $ rpm -qa kernel | sort -V | tail -n 1